RichardBradley/liquibase.github.com/_posts/2020-01-06-top-10-findings-liquibase-survey.md

 <img src="/blog/images/Jenkins-preference-Liquibase.png">

 ## 8 — We need to continue making our documentation better.
 We’ve made a ton of improvements recently and plan on making many more to our docs, add video tutorials, and make our getting started information more useful.
+If you haven't seen it lately, [check out the Documentation section](http://www.liquibase.org/documentation/index.html).

 Most of the other input we received was about adding or improving integrations and various features.
+More on that soon.

 ## 9 — Features that you’d most like to see.
 Features that are highest in demand are around rolling back a specific change and an easier way to run platform-specific SQL.
 We’ve added these items to our road map and you’ll be seeing these become reality very soon!